Adam Mokoka: Chicago Bulls (2019–2021)

 On 2 July 2019, Mokoka signed with the Chicago Bulls to a two-way contract.
 He moved to the Austin Spurs as a two-way flex-transfer on 27 February 2021.

 Nanterre 92 (2021–2022)

 On 25 November 2021, Mokoka was signed by Nanterre 92, thus returning to the French league.

 On 12 October 2022, Mokoka was signed by the Oklahoma City Thunder and waived three days later.

-Oklahoma City Blue (2022–present)
+Oklahoma City Blue (2022–2023)

 On 3 November 2022, Mokoka was named to the opening night roster for the Oklahoma City Blue.

+Reyer Venezia (2023)

+On 31 March 2023 Mokoka signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

+U-BT Cluj-Napoca (2023–2025)

+On 21 September 2023 he inked a deal with U-BT Cluj-Napoca of the Romanian Liga Națională and the EuroCup.
+He played in Romania for two seasons, helping his team win two Romanian League titles, a Romanian Cup, and reach the EuroCup quarterfinals twice in a row.
+Mokoka appeared in 110 games for Cluj, including 70 in the Liga Națională de Baschet, 37 in the EuroCup, and 3 in the Romanian Cup.

+JL Bourg (2025–present)

+On June 15, 2025, he signed with JL Bourg of the LNB Pro A.

 National team career

 Mokoka was a member of gold-winning French teams at the 2014 U16 and 2016 U18 European Championships.
 He competed for France in the 2017 FIBA Under-19 Basketball World Cup, averaging 6.4 points a contest.